-25. Are there restrictions on the making of loans by foreign lenders or granting security (over all forms of property) or guarantees to foreign lenders?
+25. Are there restrictions on the making of loans by foreign lenders or granting security (over all forms of property) or guarantees to foreign lenders, or taking guarantees from foreign subsidiaries of the borrower?

-Generally, foreign nationals or foreign companies are not prohibited from making loans, acquiring security interests, or receiving guarantees.
+Generally, foreign nationals or foreign companies are not prohibited from making loans, acquiring security interests, or receiving guarantees, and there is no restriction under Japanese law in relation to taking guarantees from foreign subsidiaries of the borrower.
 However, the following restrictions may apply:

-- If the making of loans by foreign lenders falls under "money lending business" (defined as lending money or acting as an intermediary in the lending of money conducted in the course of trade) (Article 2.1, Money Lending Act), those foreign lenders must obtain money lending business registration (license). - Some individual laws restrict acquisition of rights by foreign nationals and foreign companies (for example, Article 52-8, Broadcasting Law (Housou-hou)).
-In that case, even if a relevant right can be made subject to a security interest (there may be cases where security assignments cannot be created), secured parties cannot acquire the secured assets through enforcement of the security. - There is a duty to report capital transactions or inward direct investments (see Question 26, Duty to report).
+• If the making of loans by foreign lenders falls under "money lending business" (defined as lending money or acting as an intermediary in the lending of money conducted in the course of trade) (Article 2.1, Money Lending Business Act), those foreign lenders must obtain money lending business registration (license).

+- If a foreign bank engages in banking business including lending in Japan, that foreign bank must obtain a licence from the prime minister by specifying a single branch office that will serve as the principal base of that foreign bank's banking business in Japan. - Some individual laws restrict acquisition of rights by foreign nationals and foreign companies (for example, Article 116, Broadcasting Act (Housou-hou), Article120-2, Civil Aeronautics Act (Kouku-hou) and Article 6, Act on Nippon Telegraph and Telephone Corporation, etc. (Nihondenshindenwa-kabusikikaishatou-nikansuru-houritsu)).
+In that case, even if a relevant right can be made subject to a security interest (there may be cases where security assignments cannot be created), secured parties cannot acquire the secured assets through enforcement of the security above the stipulated threshold ratio of voting shares. - There is a duty to report capital transactions or inward direct investments (see Question 26, Duty to report).